How do student loans work?

 How do student loan repayments work?

 You’ll need to start paying back your student loan, plus any interest, from the April after you finish your course.
-You’ll be put on a repayment plan, which depends on where you’re from and when you started your course.
-There are three repayment plans:
+You’ll be put on one of five repayment plans, which depends on where you’re from and when you started your course.

 The good news is that you won’t have to start making repayments until your annual income before tax is over a certain amount: